-Before you get too caught up in the details, know that walking in all forms and at all paces is good for you.
+Before you get too caught up in the details, know that walking in all forms and at all paces is still good for you.
 According to Dr. Robert Graham at FRESH Medicine at Physio Logic NYC, “All exercise counts.
 Exercise helps everything from preventing heart disease to depression.”

-According to the CDC, “brisk walking” pace for most people is 3 miles or 5 kilometers per hour, or about 20 minutes per mile and 12 minutes per kilometer.
+According to the CDC, a “brisk walking” pace for most people is 3 miles or 5 kilometers per hour, or about 20 minutes per mile and 12 minutes per kilometer.
 Walking faster than 4 miles per hour (under 15 minutes per mile) is considered a fast pace — and definitely cardio.

-“Walking improves everything from general fitness, cardiac health, depression, and fatigue.
-It improves mood, reduces the risk for cancer and numerous chronic diseases, improves circulation and even posture,” says Dr. Graham.
+“Walking improves everything, [including] general fitness, cardiac health, depression, and fatigue.
+It improves mood, reduces the risk for cancer and numerous chronic diseases, [and] improves circulation and even posture,” says Graham.

-Wondering if running might be even better for you than walking?
-Dr. Graham wants you to check out this study.
-When comparing the results of a recent National Runners’ Health Study with those of a National Walkers’ Health Study, researchers found that the energy used for moderate-intensity walking and vigorous-intensity running resulted in similar reductions in risk for high blood pressure, high cholesterol, diabetes, and heart disease over the study’s six-year period.
+A 2013 study compared the results of a National Runners’ Health Study with those of a National Walkers’ Health Study and found that the energy used for moderate intensity walking and vigorous intensity running resulted in similar reductions in risk for high blood pressure, high cholesterol, diabetes, and heart disease over a 6-year period.